-- If you do not arrive at the time specified by your venue, you may not be allowed to take the test.
+- If you do not arrive at the time specified on your timetable, you may not be allowed to take the test.

-- CBLA is committed to providing suitable arrangements wherever possible to aid candidates with special This could be due to a medical condition or personal circumstance which affects the way you take the test.
-Some examples may include;
+- CBLA is committed to providing suitable arrangements wherever possible to aid candidates with special requirements.
+This could be due to a medical condition or personal circumstance which affects the way you take the test.
+Some examples may include:

 - Hearing, visual or learning difficulty